omarXzain/programming-installation-guide/Computer Setup Guide/part3.md

 ### Setup GitHub for "Authentication"

-- first, `make sure that you already have a github account` if not then create one from here <a href="https://github.com/signup?source=login">GITHUB.com</a> and verify it from your email ( choose a unique username )
+- first, `make sure that you already have a github account` if not then create one from this link <a href="https://github.com/signup?source=login">GITHUB.com</a> and verify it from your email ..... ( choose a unique username )

 - install CLI ( Command line interface ) by completing the following steps from `UBUNTU`: ( it will take up to ~ <img height="40px" width="30px" src="images/Time.png" alt=""> 4 mins)
 ```